 Welcome to the Davies Unitarian Universalist Congregation, where you’re sure to find a warm welcome!
-Join us HERE on Sunday mornings at 10:30 for our dynamic online worship service.
+Join us HERE on Sunday mornings at 10:30 for a dynamic worship service offered both online and onsite.

 What should I wear?